-Our Environmental Statement embodies our commitment to ensuring that "Kao products utilize original Kao-developed technologies to minimize the impact they have on the environment, not just in the manufacturing process, but in the daily life of the customers who use them.
-From materials procurement and manufacturing, to distribution, sales, usage and final disposal, we want to engage in 'eco together' with stakeholders including consumers worldwide."
+We will also promote "eco together" activities in line with the Kao Environmental Statement, which embodies our commitment to ensuring that "Kao products utilize original Kao-developed technologies to minimize the impact they have on the environment, not just in the manufacturing process, but in the daily life of the customers who use them.
+From raw materials procurement and manufacturing, to distribution, sales. usage and final disposal, we want to engage in 'eco together' with stakeholders, including consumers, throughout the product lifecycle."

-By formulating our "High-Risk" Supply Chain Management and Sourcing in relation to palm oil, paper and pulp, we have committed ourselves to a raw materials procurement policy that recognizes the risks relating to sustainable development.
+By formulating our High-Risk Supply Chain Management and Sourcing in relation to palm oil, paper and pulp, we have committed ourselves to a raw materials procurement policy that recognizes the risks relating to sustainable development.